Common Post-Operative Instructions

-During the semi-annual cleaning your child will typically have a fluoride varnish placed...
+During the semi-annual cleaning your child will typically have fluoride varnish placed...

 You may see a white coating on your child's teeth, and your child may feel that sticky substance coating their teeth after the spectacular cleaning!
-That is fluoride varnish!
-We call them "vitamins" for the teeth which works best if it stays undisturbed for four to six hours.
-So for that period we recommend no brushing of teeth, nothing hot to drink, and avoiding any hard, crunchy, or sticky substances to eat.
+That's the fluoride varnish!
+We call them "vitamins" for the teeth which work best if it stays undisturbed for four to six hours after it’s applied.
+So, for that period, we recommend no brushing of teeth, nothing hot to drink, and avoiding any hard, crunchy, or sticky substances to eat.

 Just had a cavity treated?
 Odds are your child was administered some local anesthesia...

 For any procedure that requires anesthesia, a topical anesthetic gel is always used pre-injection.
 Most of the time the injection can be given without the child actually being aware that it was administered, or relatively painlessly.
 As you may know your child's teeth, tongue, lips, and cheeks will be numb or "asleep" for two to three hours.
-Curious children can be prone to experimenting and biting their lips, especially if it is their first time getting numb.
-Watch your child closely to ensure they don't suck, scratch, or even chew themselves.
+Curious children can be prone to experimenting and bite or suck their lips, especially if it is their first time getting numb.
+We recommend you watch your child closely to ensure they don't suck, scratch, or even chew themselves.
 It is probably a good idea to keep them on a soft diet until the anesthetic has worn off.

 Did your child just have a tooth extracted?